 If you aren’t familiar with other companies in your industry, it’s time to do some research.
-Watch their ads, sign up for their email lists, visit their brick-and-mortar stores, and visit their social media pages to keep tabs on everything they do.
-Watch for qualities that separate your business from theirs, and do your best to offer something unique that nobody else can match.
+Watch their ads, sign up for their email lists, visit their brick-and-mortar stores and visit their social media pages to keep tabs on everything they do.
+Note any qualities that separate your business from theirs, and do your best to offer something unique.

 Regardless of the economy, never stop marketing your business.
 If consumers don’t know about your company, they can’t do business with you.
-A lean market provides you with an opportunity to distinguish yourself from other businesses by emphasizing your superior product or outstanding customer service.
+A lean market allows you to distinguish yourself from other businesses by emphasizing your superior product or outstanding customer service.

-Explore paid marketing efforts as well as less expensive routes – particularly social media.
-A well-crafted Twitter account, an active Facebook page, and an eye-catching Instagram profile offer excellent ways to draw consumer attention without breaking the bank.
+Explore paid marketing efforts as well as less expensive routes, particularly social media and video sites.
+Platforms such as Twitter, Facebook, Instagram, YouTube and TikTok offer excellent ways to draw consumer attention without breaking the bank.

 You might do everything right and still end up in trouble because of unexpected financial twists and turns.
-This could require you to take out loans to keep your company in business, which is much easier when you have a stellar credit score.
+This could require you to take out a loan to keep your company running, which is much easier when you have a stellar credit score.

 A tough economy makes it more difficult to secure capital, and small business loans are traditionally among the first funding sources to disappear.
-If you have great personal credit, however, it’s far more likely that you will be able to borrow any funds necessary to keep your business afloat.
+Know the difference between a personal and a business credit score.
+If you have great personal credit, it’s far more likely that you will be able to borrow any funds necessary to keep your business afloat.
 Watch your credit score like a hawk, and do whatever you can to keep it in excellent shape.

-Some experts anticipate an economic downturn in the near future, though it’s impossible to say exactly what will happen.
 Regardless of the state of the economy, it’s important to prepare your small business to weather any storm.
-Prudent financial practices not only provide the foundation for a successful business, but they also afford assurance that your small business will remain viable in a bear market, as well as a bull market.
+Prudent financial practices not only provide the foundation for a successful business, but they also afford assurance that your small business will remain viable in both a bear market and a bull market.